Linking surface phytoplankton to sinking carbon flux

 Wildfire impacts on ocean ecosystems

 In late 2016, a group of UCSB graduate students in the Interdepartmental Graduate Program in Marine Science (including me!) wrote a proposal to the UC Ship Funds program for a research cruise onboard R/V Sally Ride to examine the daily patterns of phytoplankton, zooplankton, and bacteria in the Santa Barbara Channel, CA. When we were granted the funding in early 2017, we had no way of knowing that the Thomas Fire (one of the largest wildfires in California history, and the largest at the time) would break out just days before we left port.
 We quickly pivoted our science goals to examine the impacts of smoke and ash on the biogeochemistry of the SBC.
 This project has led to several talks, a commentary in Oceanography, and a research article examining the interactions between wildfire ash and phytoplankton community composition (Kramer et al., 2020 JGR Oceans).
 Potential impacts of wildfire smoke and ash on marine ecosystems remains an area of active interest for me (e.g., Kramer et al., 2023 Frontiers in Marine Science), particularly as an organizer of the 2022 C-SAW OCB scoping workshop.
+I am curious to think about how wildfires impact marine ecology and biogeochemistry, particularly when our observations of these systems are constrained during these extreme events.

 EXport Processes in the Ocean from RemoTe Sensing (EXPORTS)